6 R programming

 The upside is that we didn’t have to copy and edit the same code multiple times – and as you can imagine, this benefit becomes even more pronounced if you have more complicated code blocks.

-The values for the control variable are given in a vector, and the code block will be run once for each element in the vector - we say the we loop over the values in the vector.
-The vector doesn’t have to be numeric - here is an example with a character vector:
+The values for the control variable are given in a vector, and the code block will be run once for each element in the vector – we say that we loop over the values in the vector.
+The vector doesn’t have to be numeric

 Of course, loops are used for so much more than merely printing text on the screen.
 A common use is to perform some computation and then store the result in a vector.
-In this case, we must first create an empty vector to store the result in, e.g. using vector, which creates an empty vector of a specific type and length:
+In this case, we must first create an empty vector to store the result in, e.g., using vector

-In this case, it would have been both simpler and computationally faster to compute the squared values by running (1:5)^2.
-This is known as a vectorised solution, and is very important in R. We’ll discuss vectorised solutions in detail in Section 6.5.
+.
+This is known as a vectorised solution and is very important in R. We’ll discuss vectorised solutions in detail in Section 6.5.

 seq(0, 100)